aaron11669/aaron11669.github.io/README.md

 Due to strict compute and bandwidth constraints, I implemented a Gaussian mixture filter to estimate slope geometry and confidence directly on the sensor module.
 This allowed the descent controller to adapt its gains based on terrain quality and provided higher-quality inputs to global planners.

 Notable Achevements:
-+ Implemented real-time Gaussian mixture filtering under computational constraints
++ Implemented real-time Gaussian mixture filtering with aggressive component trimming
 + Derived sensor uncertainty models based on time-of-flight sensor geometry

 *Add a powerpoint plot*